5 Reasons You Should Incorporate a Digital Gift Card Strategy this Holiday Season

 While some industry thought leaders believe retailers should offer mobile gifting solutions through their own websites and mobile apps, offering e-gift cards via third-party digital channels, including gift card-specific mobile apps, provides more opportunities for consumer growth; 55% of those surveyed said they are interested in using a single gift card app to store all their gift card information, including those from multiple stores or restaurants.

 Make 2015 your most profitable holiday season ever by incorporating a mobile gift card strategy.
-For more information about maximizing gift card revenue, contact one of our Business Consultants today at 1-866-228-6184.
+For more information about maximizing gift card revenue, contact a First Data Virtual Prepaid Solutions representative today.